williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 }
 ~~~

-> The `url` should be the same value as the `Location` attribute for a published binding in the IdP's SAML Metadata `IDPSSODescriptor`
+* The `url` should be the same value as the `Location` attribute for a published binding in the IdP's SAML Metadata `IDPSSODescriptor`.

 ~~~xml
 <IDPSSODescriptor protocolSupportEnumeration="urn:oasis:names:tc:SAML:2.0:protocol">